wilkermichael/argo-integration-testing/README.md

 6. Update any of the necessary variables in the `Makefile` to match your environment

 # Verify v1 to v2 rollout
-1. Run `make setup` to start kind and install Consul/Consul-K8s for you
+1. Run `make setup` to setup the system with the static-server/client, consul and argo.
-2. Run `make argo` to build and deploy argo along with any necessary CRDs.
-Argo gets installed in the `argo` namespace
+   - Everything is installed to the `default` namespace except for Argo gets installed in the `argo` namespace.
-3. Run `make check-service-splitter` and `make check-service-resolver`
+2. Run `make check-service-splitter` and `make check-service-resolver`
    - service-splitter shows 100% of traffic directed to stable
    - service-resolver only has a stable filter (`Service.Meta.version=1`)
-4. Run `make rollout-watch` to watch the deployments
+3. Run `make rollout-watch` to watch the deployments
-5. Run `make splitting-watch` to witness the traffic splitting between deployments
+4. Run `make splitting-watch` to witness the traffic splitting between deployments
    - You should see 100% of traffic directed to v1
-6. Run `make deploy-canary-v2` to deploy a canary rollout.
+5. Run `make deploy-canary-v2` to deploy a canary rollout.
    - splitting-watch: You should see traffic begin directing to V2 but most of the traffic is still directed to V1
    - rollout-watch: You should see the rollout now includes a canary deployment for v2
    - service-splitter: shows 80% of traffic directed to stable and 20% directed to canary
    - service-resolver: includes a canary filter (`Service.Meta.version=2`)
-7. Run `make promote` to promote the canary deployment and watch it succeed.
+6. Run `make promote` to promote the canary deployment and watch it succeed.
    - splitting-watch: You should see the traffic slowly shift to V2 until all traffic is directed to V2 and none to V1
    - rollout-watch: You should see more v2 deployments until there are 5 v1 and 5 v2 deployments.
 After some time, you should see the v1 deployments scale down to 0
    - service-splitter: slowly changes the percentages until canary is getting 100% of traffic.
 Finally, when finished shows 100% of traffic directed to stable
    - service-resolver: when finished, only has a stable filter (`Service.Meta.version=2`)

 # Verify Abort Behavior
-1. Run `Verify v1 to v2 rollout` steps 1-6
+1. Run `Verify v1 to v2 rollout` steps 1-5
 2. Run `make abort` to abort the rollout
    - splitting-watch: You should see traffic revert to entirely to v1
    - rollout-watch: You should see the v2 image still exists in a bad state